Spirizeon/LinuxPrivEsc-writeup/README.md

 2.7.6
 ```
 What vulnerability seems to affect the kernel of the target system?
 (Enter CVE number)
++ Copy the kernel version obtained earlier

-we can search the CVE number on databases like exploit-db
++ Search the CVE number on databases like exploit-db by pasting the version + keyword "CVE" on google
++ Download and run the code on the remote machine
 ```
 CVE-2015-1328
 ```